 Triacs are used to control AC mains loads.
-In most applications, the triac will dissipate enough power to make thermal considerations necessary.
+In many applications, the triac will dissipate enough power to make thermal considerations necessary.
 The size of heatsink must be calculated and the maximum junction temperature must be predicted.
 Such thermal design procedures must be followed if long-term reliability of the application is to be assured.
 Thermal design and analysis form an essential part of the design and development process.

-The thermal design requires several stages of calculation involving power, thermal resistance and temperature rise.
-This Application Note introduces those calculations.
-Worked examples are included, the data for which is derived from the customer's application or the triac's data sheet.
+The thermal design requires several stages of calculation involving power, thermal resistance, and temperature rise.
+WAN004 introduces these calculations.
+Worked examples are included, the data for which is derived from a customer's application or the triac's datasheet.